Video courses for company/skill based Preparation

 In general terms, Reading comprehension is an activity your brain is constantly engaged in.
 Whatever you do is Reading comprehension for your brain e.g; Reading Newspaper, talking with a person.

-Here are six essential skills needed for reading comprehension, and tips on what can help kids improve this skill.
+Here are five essential skills needed for reading comprehension, and tips on what can help kids improve this skill.

 Decoding is a vital step in the reading process.
 Decoding relies on an early language skill called Phonemic awareness.
 (This skill is part of an even broader skill called phonological awareness.)